AscendingPassage.com HOME PAGE.

 We watch the sun descend.
 But we turn also to see, behind us, the

 ruins in this the traditional moment of their apotheosis.
-Thebes, the
+Karnak, the

 immense town-mummy, seems all at once to be ablaze--as if its old